 - Headboard is optional for some bed models.

 - Different styles available

-- Types: Static, Dynamic and Air Flotation (Does it require underlay mattress?)
+- Types: Static, Dynamic and Alternating Air (Does it require an underlay mattress?)

 - Risk: Low Risk, Low to Medium Risk, Medium Risk, Medium to High Risk, High Risk to Very High Risk, Very High Risk